dzunigan/calibration2d/README.md

 Note that the scale ambiguous motions are provided in the *third argument* (`--scale_ambiguous=3`), which is `data/1.txt` and **NOT** the file with name `3.txt`.
 The wheel and laser motions are considered metrically accurate (`2.txt` and `3.txt`, respectively).

-The output are the *Sim(2)* extrinsic calibration of each sensor with respecto to the reference sensor (omitted).
+The output are the *Sim(2)* extrinsic calibration of each sensor with respect to the reference sensor (omitted).
 The output format is:
 ```
 x, y, yaw, scale
 ```